hannobraun/cnc-mill/README.md

     - internal: tube within the nut
     - cassette: internal, but somehow different? don't understand the description
   - wipers
-    - NBR: "used in almost all applications"
+    - NBR (N): "used in almost all applications"
-    - NBR-finger: more friction, more resistance against dirt and chemicals
+    - NBR-finger (K): more friction, more resistance against dirt and chemicals
-    - felt, felt-finger: different attributes, but unclear on applications
+    - felt (F), felt-finger (V): different attributes, but unclear on applications
   - precision
     - T0 is best; don't have a feel for the numbers
     - the better the accuracy, the more limited length is; not relevant for my application